Overview

 forth the standards of conduct expected of its Supervised Persons.
 VWA’s Code of Ethics contains written

-information by the Firm or any of its Supervised Persons and the trading by the same of securities ahead
+information by the Firm or any of its Supervised Persons and the trading of securities ahead of clients in

 The Code of Ethics also requires certain of VWA’s personnel to report their personal securities holdings